South Indian Bank Q3FY26: Advances up 11%, deposits rise 12%; CASA ratio improves

 Current Account Deposits ₹0.43 lakh crore ₹0.36 lakh crore +19.40%

-RAM Portfolio Performance
+RAM Portfolio and Strategic Focus

 The bank's Retail, Agriculture and MSME (RAM) portfolio, representing a strategic focus area for public sector banks, delivered impressive results: